Maker-from-Poland/skeleton-of-the-application-controlling-the-3d-printer/README.md

 # skeleton-of-the-application-controlling-the-3d-printer
 skeleton of a console application in C# communicating via a serial port.

-The application sends the control data from the txt file through the uart port to the control board.
+The application sends the control data from the txt file through the UART port to the control board.

 I have included a sample txt control file in the repository (Test_file.txt).